House approves bills to reshape DC's criminal justice system

 Darby Hickey, senior policy counsel with DC Justice Lab, said the overall view is Congress' actions are “fundamentally against American values, which state that the people get to elect their representatives, who will govern and make the laws.”
 Congress, she said, is “usurping our ability to make our own laws.”

-Misty Thomas Zaleski, executive director at Council for Court Excellence, pointed at a different Republican proposal that would eliminate the Judicial Nomination Commission and replace the members with all presidential appointees.
-She said the commission has worked successfully in a bipartisan way for 50 years.
+Misty Thomas Zaleski, executive director at the Council for Court Excellence, pointed at a different Republican proposal that would abolish the Judicial Nomination Commission and give the president direct appointment authority over Washington judges and bypass the commission’s “bipartisan vetting process that has operated for 50 years.”

 “Congress is not the expert in what’s needed to address these multifaceted problems that exist in the district," she said.